divvun/giellakbd-ios/README.md

 This repo does not include any keyboard layouts.
 It is intended to be used as a template for [kbdgen](https://github.com/divvun/kbdgen), which consumes among other things this codebase, as well as layouts as listed in e.g. [divvun-keyboard](https://github.com/divvun/divvun-keyboard) to produce the actual keyboard app.
 The keyboard layout specifications are found in the [GiellaLT](https://github.com/giellalt?q=keyboard-&type=&language=) organisation.

+## Deploying

+Builds can be deployed using the [divvun-keyboard repo](https://github.com/divvun/divvun-keyboard)

 ## License

 `giellakbd-ios` is licensed under either of